 Appropriate signs can help people use assistive mobility devices to make correct movements when accessing public transport vehicles.
 People with other impairments may also benefit from this due to factors that include a lack of confidence to ask for directions from random strangers.
 For example, clear public signs to indicate pedestrian bollards, show when particular routes are not usable.

-Traffic lighting and signaling should be accommodative of all people with disabilities.
-Most vehicle boarding stations tend to be congested, so placing signs to direct people with disabilities toward less crowded access points should be done to prevent accidents.
+Traffic lighting and signaling should be accommodative of all persons with disabilities.
+Most vehicle boarding stations tend to be congested, so placing signs to direct persons with disabilities toward less crowded access points should be done to prevent accidents.
 In the vehicles, limitation signs should be installed to indicate when doors open and close and adjust seats to the desired needs.

-Modes of payment in public transport can be alternative for people with disabilities.
-People with vision impairments may not be able to use cash on a public service vehicle and may require specific means to pay the required fare.
-The public transport sector and concerned stakeholders can devise special ways, for example, Braille equipment for electronic cash transfer for blind people.
+Modes of payment in public transport can be alternative for persons with disabilities.
+Persons with vision impairments may not be able to use cash on a public service vehicle and may require specific means to pay the required fare.
+The public transport sector and concerned stakeholders can devise special ways, for example, Braille equipment for electronic cash transfer for visually impaired persons.
 Apart from that, the government, teaming up with relevant organizations, should devise options that can offer free and accessible transport services.
 For example, funds should be set aside to develop a system where all public transport users affected by disabilities do not pay for the service and get all the proper accommodations.